ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Related Work

 \subsection{Low-level Comparisons}

 We compare \concap{} with DetGen~\cite{detgenGithub} and SOCBED~\cite{socbedGithub}.

 \textbf{\concap{} vs DetGen.} First, DetGen~\cite{clausen2019traffic} does not allow parallelism by design.
 Second, DetGen does not generate and label the NetFlows of any given experiment, thereby forcing the developer to do so manually---which is error-prone~\cite{engelen2021troubleshooting}.
 Finally, DetGen does not allow the same degree of flexibility provided by \concap{}.
 To provide evidence of this claim, we looked at the public repository of DetGen (available at~\cite{detgenGithub}), inspected its source code, and observed the following: { \textit{(i)}}~we did not find any way to set the available CPU/RAM of the attacker/target; { \textit{(ii)}}~a predefined timeout is required for every scenario, potentially stopping the scenario before successful completion; { \textit{(iii)}}~comments in the code state that the attack sometimes starts before traffic is captured, highlighting the lack of fine-grained control over the scenario execution by DetGen.
-Although we tried to compare the traffic generated by both approaches, we were unable to run any of their example scenarios (due to deprecated software/runtime errors that we could not troubleshoot with the provided documentation).\footnote{We provide a step-by-step guide in the Appendix~\ref{sapp:DetGen} on how to configure one of DetGen's predefined scenarios, \textit{capture-020-nginx}, with \concap{}.}
+Although we tried to compare the traffic generated by both approaches, we were unable to run any of their example scenarios (due to deprecated software/runtime errors that we could not troubleshoot with the provided documentation).

 \textbf{\concap{} vs SOCBED.} First, SOCBED primarily targets log-data collection: even though it can create PCAPs, it does not { \textit{(a)}}~extract NetFlows by default, or { \textit{(b)}}~label them.
 The latter is crucial: manual post-hoc labeling of attack traffic is unreliable due to the background noise generated by the concurrent simulation of benign and malicious behaviors.
 Second, SOCBED relies on a \textit{fixed} network topology designed for long-running experiments running \textit{virtual machines} on a single host.
 Their sample scenario requires around one hour to complete, including a 15-minute setup time.
 In contrast, \concap{} supports fast (startup time of seconds), parallel execution of isolated attack scenarios across multiple hosts.
 Finally, we found no example to configure network characteristics, such as per-host bandwidth or delay, in SOCBED.